w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 ## Why Pure Proxy?

 In the Polkadot ecosystem, pure proxies are useful to efficiently manage multi-signature accounts.
 In fact, multi-signature accounts are deterministic, which means that once a multisig is created the signatories cannot be changed.
 If one of the signatories wants to leave the multisig, a new multisig must be created. _Pure_ proxies allow keeping the same multisig address when the multisig configuration changes (signatories and threshold).
+See more examples about using pure proxies with multisigs [here](./learn-guides-accounts-proxy-pure.md#pure-proxies-and-multisigs).

 ## Use of Pure Proxy